Dynamic DNS: Applications

-In Microsoft Windows networks, dynamic DNS is an integral part of Active Directory, because domain controllers register their network service types in DNS so that other computers in the domain (or forest) can access them.
+In Microsoft Windows networks, DDNS is an integral part of Active Directory, because domain controllers register their network service types in DNS so that other computers in the domain (or forest) can access them.

-Increasing efforts to secure Internet communications today involve encryption of all dynamic updates via the public Internet, as these public dynamic DNS services have been abused increasingly to design security breaches.
+Increasing efforts to secure Internet communications today involve encryption of all dynamic updates via the public Internet, as these public DDNS services have been abused increasingly to design security breaches.
 Standards-based methods within the DNSSEC protocol suite, such as TSIG, have been developed to secure DNS updates, but are not widely in use.
 Microsoft developed alternative technology (GSS-TSIG) based on Kerberos authentication.

 Some free DNS server software systems, such as dnsmasq, support a dynamic update procedure that directly involves a built-in DHCP server.
 This server automatically updates or adds the DNS records as it assigns addresses, relieving the administrator of the task of specifically configuring dynamic updates.

 DDNS for Internet access devices

-Dynamic DNS providers offer a software client program that automates the discovery and registration of the client system's public IP addresses.
+DDNS providers offer a software client program that automates the discovery and registration of the client system's public IP addresses.
 The client program is executed on a computer or device in the private network.
 It connects to the DDNS provider's systems with a unique login name; the provider uses the name to link the discovered public IP address of the home network with a hostname in the domain name system.
 Depending on the provider, the hostname is registered within a domain owned by the provider, or within the customer's own domain name.
 These services can function by a number of mechanisms.
 Often they use an HTTP service request since even restrictive environments usually allow HTTP service.
 Most providers have an API similar to a first provider DynDNS (Dyn.com) so it's often called DynDNS2.

 Many home networking modem/routers include client applications in their firmware, compatible with a variety of DDNS providers.